dhuppenkothen/machine-learning-tutorial/_episodes/01-introduction.md

-This tutorial owes a lot to previous machine learning tutorials at [Astro Hack Week][ahw], especially Iain Murray's and Gilles Louppe's [tutorials](ml2018) and Adrian Price-Whelan and David W Hogg's [tutorial](ml2017).
-It is also a follow-up on Gwen Eadie's [paper](mmpaper) on teaching Bayesian statistics with
+This tutorial owes a lot to previous machine learning tutorials at [Astro Hack Week][ahw], especially Iain Murray's and Gilles Louppe's [tutorials][ml2018] and Adrian Price-Whelan and David W Hogg's [tutorial][ml2017].
+It is also a follow-up on Gwen Eadie's [paper][mmpaper] on teaching Bayesian statistics with
 M&Ms. Because what better way to learn statistics and machine learning through chocolate?

 > ## Challenge